samanthashleyrose/README-generator/README.md

 In order to use the README Generator, it is necessary to have a code editor, such as Visual Studio Code (VSCode), and Node.js installed on your system.

 1. Begin by installing Node.js on your computer's terminal or bash.
-For detailed installation instructions, <a href='https://nodejs.org/en'>Node.js.org</a>.
+For detailed installation instructions, <li><a href='https://nodejs.org/en'>Node.js.org</a>.

 2. Verify the installation of npm, which usually comes bundled with Node.js.
 Execute the command `npm -v` in your terminal or bash to confirm that you have the latest version downloaded.